 Changes in Prices

-The program fees are based on air and land rates in effect at the time of writing and are subject to change without notice, due to possible increases in the cost of air transportation or land arrangements, devaluation of currencies or other reasons not under the control of College of DuPage.
+The program fees are based on air and land rates in effect at the time of writing and are subject to change without notice, due to possible increases in the cost of air transportation, or land arrangements, devaluation of currrencies or other reasons not under the control of College of DuPage.

 Each participant must have a valid passport that does not expire for at least 6 months after the anticipated return date to the U.S. Participants are responsible for obtaining their own passports.
 As passports can take substantial time to obtain, apply for it as soon as possible.
 Information can be obtained at http://travel.state.gov/passport/

 U.S. citizens and Non- U.S. citizens need a visa to travel to China.
 Directors will apply for individual VISAS for the group one month prior departure.
-Students will need to have their valid passports No later than April 1st, 2014.
+Participants will need to turn in completed Visa application and passport to Program Directors, when directed.